 Science

-- Notes on The genome instantiates a generative model of the organism
+- The genome instantiates a generative model of the organism

 Questions